vrctxl/Docs/docs/overview/index.md

 **TXL Prefabs** are a small ecosystem of packages originally rooted in the **VideoTXL** video player.
 VideoTXL was built with a focus on supporting events, and several adjacent components were developed along with it to support that purpose.
-These other components have since been broken apart into separate independent or semi-indepdent packages.
+These other components have since been broken apart into separate independent or semi-independent packages.

 ## Package Hierarchy